Star Trek: Prodigy: Critical response

-The review aggregator website Rotten Tomatoes reported a 94% approval rating for the first season, with an average rating of 8.1/10 based on 17 reviews.
-Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on reviews from 5 critics, indicating "generally favorable reviews".
+The review aggregator website Rotten Tomatoes reported a 94% approval rating for the first season, with an average rating of 8.1/10 based on 18 reviews.
+Metacritic gave it a weighted average score of 68 out of 100 based on reviews from 5 critics, indicating "generally favorable reviews".
+For the second season, Rotten Tomatoes reported a 100% approval rating with an average rating of 8.5/10 based on 6 reviews.
+Star Trek: Prodigy currently holds the highest Rotten Tomatoes critic score of any series or film in the Star Trek franchise.